Ericcrain77/react-to-do-list/README.md

 * [Questions](#questions)

 ## Description
-This is a simple To-Do List built with React.js.
+This is a simple To-Do List built with React.js that utilizes local storage to create a to-do list for the user.

 ## Screenshots
 Empty To-Do List